SeriLeem/PyDFT/alkane_project/README.md

 potential energy surface (PES), equilibrium bond length, force constant, and vibrational frequency.

-The C–C bond length of ethane (C₂H₆) was scanned using DFT, followed by a quadratic fit around the PES minimum.
+A one-dimensional slice of ethane's PES was explored by varying the C–C bond length while keeping the remaining geometry fixed.
+A harmonic approximation was then used to estimate the C–C stretching frequency near equilibrium.

 ## Method